Skip to content

 To get started, you will need the following:

-• make sure you have at least one confirmation for all on-chain UTXOs.
+• Make sure you have at least one confirmation each on-chain UTXO.
 Check this using bark onchain utxos or at mempool.space.

 Under the hood